jeremysrand/Apple2GSBuildPipeline/README.md

    * Supports projects types like ORCA shell executable, GUI executable, new desk accessory, classic desk accessory and control panel.
 In Xcode, when you create a project, you will see options for each of these project types.
 Select one and you will have a skeleton project which includes enough code to give you a basic "hello world" style application of that type.
    * Creates a disk image with your executable as part of the build.
    * Automatically launch your application in an Apple //gs emulator on build and run so you can go from coding to testing your latest build as quickly as possible.
-   * Add configuration to the Xcode project template so that the C source and header files (including system includes) are indexed.
+   * C source and header files (including system includes) are indexed.
 By doing this, code completion and other features of Xcode should work.
+In other words, you can code complete to a toolbox call for example!
+   * There is an optional code generation phase in the build.
+If you want to write some scripts which generate C source files, C header files or assembly files which are then compiled/assembled in later phases of the build, this would let you do exactly that.

 Features which are not implemented yet but I want to deliver include:

    * Add the ability to copy a directory of files into the disk image other than just the executable.
 This is useful if you have other files you need to generate and/or distribute in your project.
-   * Add a code generation phase to the build.
-If you want to write some scripts which generate C source files, C header files or assembly files which are then compiled/assembled in later phases of the build, this would let you do exactly that.
    * Add syntax highlighting and better editor support for assembly files.

 Other features which I am considering but may never deliver include: